 We hear about scale every day, whether it be supertankers, stars burning thousands of lightyears away, the study of microscopic viruses, or global warming.
 Understanding scale, or as the Eameses said, “the effect of adding another zero,” has the power to make us better scholars and better citizens.

-We’ve decided to parse basic links—as opposed to introducing Mirror specific syntax—to ensure portability.
-If the markdown is rendered with Mirror you will see a Mirror Block.
-If anywhere else, you’ll see a simple plain text link.
-There are a number of integrations, and we’re adding more every week.
+Mirror parses basic links—as opposed to introducing Mirror-specific syntax—to ensure portability.
+If the markdown is rendered with Mirror, you will see a Mirror Block.
+If it’s rendered anywhere else, you will see a simple plain text link.

 Images

-Embedding images is possible by dragging and dropping into the editor, selecting Image in the blocks menu, or manually creating a markdown image tag.
-Reserving the space of the image prior to loading is possible by defining the width
+Images can be embedded by dragging and dropping them into the Editor, selecting Image in the Blocks menu, or manually creating a markdown image tag.
+Reserving the space of the image prior to embedding is possible by defining the width

 and height